Snapchat is down: What is wrong with Snapchat and why is it not working?

 What is wrong with Snapchat and why is it not working?
-Snapchat is down with users unable to access accounts
+Snapchat is back online after crashing for four hours

 Snapchat is the latest social media app to be met with technical difficulties in recent weeks.
 What has happened and why is Snapchat down?

+Snapchat is now accessible to users after being offline for four hours.

-Users so far have reported difficulties getting access to SnapChat onto Downdetector a website which reports technical problems.
+Users reported difficulties gaining access to Snapchat on Downdetector a website which reports technical problems.

-Snapchat have taken to Twitter and said: “We’re aware that some Snapchatters are having issues using the app right now - hang tight, we’re looking into it!”
+Snapchat took to Twitter to confirm the problem, stating, “We’re aware that some Snapchatters are having issues using the app right now - hang tight, we’re looking into it!”

+They have since confirmed the issue is resolved, again tweeting, "The issue has been fixed!
+If you're still having trouble, please let us know.
+Happy Snapping!"

 However, they have not confirmed as of yet what has caused the issue.